zzottel/feed2red/README.md

 [FEED]
 feedurl=http://hmpf.grmbl.com/feeds/rss/
-# set Red post time to the time when feed2red.pl posts the item, not to
+# set Hubzilla post time to the time when feed2red.pl posts the item, not to
 # the time when the feed item was created/modified
 usecurrenttime=Y